orchidsoftware/orchid.software/source/en/docs/configuration.md

 ],
 ```

-As you work, you may need to add your own style sheets or javascript scripts.
+As you work, you may need to add your style sheets or javascript scripts.
 globally, on each page, it is necessary to add paths for them to the corresponding arrays.

 It is also possible to specify resources through the `Dashboard` object, for example, in a service provider: